 With Trigger and Rules defined, a scenario evaluation results in a global score that can be tedious to interpret: the amplitude of scores evolves over the lifetime of a scenario, and different scenarios may use different scales for scoring.

-In the Marble mental model, a decision is characterized by an Outcome, which can be: Approve, Review, or Decline.
+In the Marble mental model, a decision is characterized by an Outcome, which can be: Approve, Review, Block and Review or Decline.
 This approach is more convenient for use in decision workflows.

 To illustrate this, consider these examples: